Noise-Adaptive Layerwise Learning Rates: Accelerating Geometry-Aware Optimization for Deep Neural Network Training: Related Work

 Several parameter-free or schedule-free optimizers aim to reduce the burden of hyperparameter tuning, including Dog \citep{ivgi2023dog}, Prodigy \citep{mishchenko2023prodigy}, and Schedule-Free AdamW \citep{defazio2024road}.

-Most recently, the theory of modular duality in optimization and the perspective of steepest descent under different operator norms \citep{bernstein2024modular, bernstein2024old, large2024scalable} have inspired the design of matrix-based and geometry-aware optimizers, including Muon \citep{jordan2024muon} and Scion \citep{pethick2025training}, as well as distributed implementations such as D-Muon \citep{liu2025muon} and Dion \citep{ahn2025dion}, which further improve training efficiency and stability at scale.
+Most recently, the theory of modular duality in optimization and the perspective of steepest descent under different operator norms \citep{bernstein2024modular, bernstein2024old, large2024scalable} have inspired the design of matrix-based and geometry-aware optimizers, including Muon \citep{jordan2024muon} and Scion \citep{pethick2025training}, as well as variance-reduced variants \citep{liu2025mars,qian2025muon} and distributed implementations such as D-Muon \citep{liu2025muon}, Dion \citep{ahn2025dion}, and MuonBP \citep{khaled2025muonbp}, which further improve training efficiency and stability at scale.